akobr/mono.me/docs/Monorepo/README.md

 ## mrepo toolset

 The heart of the toolset is [a CLI application](mrepo-cli.md) served as dotnet tool under the command `mrepo`.
-This powerful command helps you to manage, create and release everything inside a mono-repository.
+This powerful command helps you to manage, create, and release everything inside a mono-repository.

 ## Configuration

-Basic [configuration of a mono-repository](mrepo-json.md) is stored in `mrepo.json` file in the root of the repository.
+Basic [configuration of a mono-repository](mrepo-json.md) is stored in the `mrepo.json` file in the repository's root.
 Detailed pieces and custom scripts should be located in folder `.mrepo`.